Eugenekarewa/healthassistant/README.md

 #### 4.2.1 Install Cursor from [here](https://cursor.sh/)
 #### 4.2.2 Open the project in Cursor
 #### 4.2.3 Ask Cursor in the chat to implement your installed components with a prompt like this:
-"I want to transform this petname generator boilerplate into a recipe app.
+"I want to transform this healthassistant boilerplate into a recipe app.
 You need to change and implement the recipe app file @recipe-app.tsx and create a new prompt file for it."

 Make sure to use claude-3.5-sonnet and click on the "ctrl+enter codebase" button.
 It is important to implement the new components and to create a new prompt file for it.
 Check the promptfile if it is structured correctly.
 This often causes errors.